Reporting A Florida Workers’ Compensation Injury Or Illness

 Obtaining Workers’ Compensation Benefits To Which You Are Entitled

 If your workers’ compensation claim has been denied, you may need an attorney.
 You also may need an attorney if your employer or the insurance company has asked you to settle or compromise your claim.
-Before you negotiate or sign a compromise, you should talk to an experienced Florida worker’s compensation attorney and get legal advice. an At Scott J. Sternberg & Associates, P.A., we have years of experience representing injured workers in the Orlando, Boca Raton and West Palm Beach areas.
+Before you negotiate or sign a compromise, you should talk to an experienced Florida worker’s compensation attorney and get legal advice. an At Sternberg / Forsythe, P.A., we have years of experience representing injured workers in the Orlando, Boca Raton and West Palm Beach areas.
 Please call us today at (561) 687-5660 for a free consultation.